Lyrenhex Blog

 Footnotes

-Oh boy, I do love me some footnotes: this is your warning that I’m liable to overuse6 them when writing in a blogging format.
+Oh boy, I do love me some footnotes: this is your warning that I’m liable to overuse[6] them when writing in a blogging format.

 I don’t think Wordpress had footnotes, did it?

-In case there’s any doubt, this is not a professional endeavour - at all.
-Cheers - see here for that.
+5. In case there’s any doubt, this is not a professional endeavour - at all.
+Those details live elsewhere.